 Australia

-Unlike the UK and the US, the grading system of Australia is based on a 7-point scale.
+Unlike the UK and the US, or College Grade Equivalent Philippines the grading system of Australia is based on a 7-point scale.
 Below is the most widely used Australian grading system for undergraduate and post-grade.

 Germany